-The Company maintains a senior secured revolving credit facility, which matures on October 26, 2026 and provides a maximum borrowing facility size of \$500.0 million, subject to a borrowing base with advances against certain U.S. and international accounts receivable, inventory and other assets as specified in the agreement.
-As of December 31, 2022, we had no borrowings outstanding under our Revolving Credit Facility, which had remaining availability of \$246.2 million.
-As of December 31, 2021, we had no borrowings under our Revolving Credit Facility, which had remaining availability of \$485.5 million.
+The Company maintains a senior secured revolving credit facility (the Revolving Credit Facility), which matures on October 26, 2026 and provides a maximum borrowing facility size of \$500.0 million, subject to a borrowing base with advances against certain U.S. and international accounts receivable, inventory and other assets as specified in the agreement.
+As of December 31, 2023, we had no borrowings outstanding under our Revolving Credit Facility, which had remaining availability of \$199.7 million.
+As of December 31, 2022, we had no borrowings under our Revolving Credit Facility, which had remaining availability of \$246.2 million.

-The agreements governing our Revolving Credit Facility and our senior secured term loans, and the indentures and credit agreements governing other debt, contain a number of customary financial and restrictive covenants.
-As of December 31, 2022, we were in compliance with all customary financial and restrictive covenants pertaining to our debt.
+The agreements governing our Revolving Credit Facility and our senior secured term loan, and the indentures and credit agreements governing other debt contain a number of customary financial and restrictive covenants.
+As of December 31, 2023, we were in compliance with all customary financial and restrictive covenants pertaining to our debt.